BenU/Euler_solutions/README.md

 # Unger's Project Euler Solution Page

 Just a place to backup and store my solutions.
 I'm sure that better coders and writers will have better pages but this one's mine.
+Also, I understand that it's bad form to publish recently released problems but I'm way behind and slow so don't think there's a problem here.
+That said, I could be wrong.
+Reach out if you have other ideas or philosophies I should consider.

 ## Why Do Project Euler?